 Many cloning solutions use an environment which shares the /usr/ file system.
 This choice often makes the solution more complex, especially when adding software to the virtual servers.
 A read/write /usr/ file system on the virtual servers is chosen to keep things as simple as possible.
-However, utilizing a z/VM DCSS to share executable files is discussed.
+However, utilizing a z/VM DCSS to share executable files is discussed as a possible alternative.